 Java applications support functions written in other languages such as C and C++, known as native methods.

-Please contact us to learn more about developing a powerful, high performance Java web application for your website.
+Please contact us to learn more about developing a powerful, high performance Java web application.